Europe (band): Europe and Wings of Tomorrow (1979–1984)

 The first incarnation of the band was named Force and came together in 1979, in Upplands Väsby, Stockholm, and was integrated by vocalist Joey Tempest, guitarist John Norum, bass guitarist Peter Olsson, and drummer Tony Reno.
 "I remember when we started the band Force we were playing covers in the rehearsal room, because we just wanted to learn our instruments, like all bands," Tempest said, "Then one day I said maybe we should do our own stuff.
 Nobody had any ideas, so I brought mine into the rehearsal room, and that is when we started writing our own stuff."

 The band sent several demos to record companies, but were told that in order to be published they had to cut their hair and sing in Swedish.
 Two years later, Olsson left the band and was replaced by John Levén.
-Just a couple of months later, Levén joined Yngwie Malmsteen's band Rising Force, and Malmsteen's former bassist, Marcel Jacob, joined Force.
+Levén later joined Yngwie Malmsteen's band Rising Force, while Malmsteen's former bassist Marcel Jacob joined Force.
 This only lasted for three months, though; Levén apparently had issues with Malmsteen, so he and Jacob traded places again.

 Singer Joey Tempest performing in 2010.

 In 1982, Tempest's girlfriend entered Force in the Swedish rock talent contest Rock-SM.
 Competing against 4000 bands, they won the contest thanks to two songs, "In the Future to Come" and "The King Will Return".
 The reward was a record deal with Hot Records.
 Tempest won the individual award for Best Lead Singer, and Norum won the award for Best Guitarist.
 Just before the contest, Force changed their name to Europe.
 Tempest got the name from the Made in Europe album by Deep Purple.

 The self-titled debut album was released the following year, and sold well both in Sweden and Japan.
 The album charted at number 8 in the band's home country and the single "Seven Doors Hotel" became a Top 10 hit in Japan.

 The second album Wings of Tomorrow was released one year later.
 The album got interest from CBS Records who offered them an international contract in 1985.
 "I think one of the most important albums for the band was Wings of Tomorrow," Tempest said, "We were learning how to write songs and John started playing some really cool stuff on the guitar.
 We became a better band and that was a good period for the band."
 Keyboardist Mic Michaeli was soon recruited to play in live concerts, and became an official member of the band shortly after.
 At the same time, Tony Reno was fired because of his lack of motivation and alleged slacking off on rehearsals.
 Bassist Peter Olsson also claims that Reno was replaced on the albums by a drum machine.
 His replacement was Ian Haugland.